What is an AirSide Pass

 What’s more important is what goes into the granting of a pass so what are the Airside Pass Requirements

-What BAA requires airports to know is that the people working in sensitive areas are who they say who they are and that they don’t have a criminal record that would preclude them working in the restricted zone.
+What BAA requires airports, including London Heathrow, to know is that the people working in sensitive areas are who they say who they are and that they don’t have a criminal record that would preclude them working in the restricted zone.

 The checking takes the form of simple address and identity checks, through qualifications and employment histories to referencing and even security interviews.
 Whilst this may seem complicated and long-winded the simple fact is that chances cannot be taken in these days of greater levels of security threats.